 Some high-tech offices will take scans of the inner ear.
 Scans show how the canal shape changes with mouth movement.
 They also show how the hearing aid should fit within or behind the ear.

 At Home Fitting

-Once you find the perfectly fitting hearing aid, be sure to keep it clean and free of debris to maintain great fit and even better hearing!
+Once you find the perfect fitting hearing aid, be sure to keep it clean and free of debris to maintain a great fit and even better hearing!